KualiCo/learn/Haskell.md

 Installation
 -----------

 Install GHC 7.8 and Cabal 1.20 on a mac: http://ghcformacosx.github.io/.
-Run the app for instructions.
+Run the app and follow the instructions.

 Install dev tools
 -------------------------